PhloxEngine/TemplateGame/README.md

 # TemplateGame
- A Template Game for Phlox Engine.
+ A Template Game for Phlox Engine's rewrite that is currently on hold.